API v4 Migration

 - Simplified Management: Centralizes configuration and control of different application elements, reducing operational complexity.

-- Foundation for New Capabilities: Required for future features such as configuration versioning and more intuitive service connections, for example, linking a domain directly to Edge Storage without relying on an Edge Application.
+- Foundation for New Capabilities: Required for future features such as configuration versioning and more intuitive service connections, for example, linking a domain directly to Object Storage without relying on an Applications.

-Edge Connector centralizes backend connection settings, allowing you to reuse them across multiple applications, and provides granular control over performance, security, and routing through a unified interface for connecting Edge Applications to an origin (your data source), natively incorporating features such as load balancing, HMAC authentication, and Origin Shield.
+Connectors centralizes backend connection settings, allowing you to reuse them across multiple applications, and provides granular control over performance, security, and routing through a unified interface for connecting Applications to an origin (your data source), natively incorporating features such as load balancing, HMAC authentication, and Origin Shield.

-Edge Connector* replaces Edge Application’s Origin settings.
-All settings previously managed in Edge Applications Origins tab are now organized under Edge Connector.
+Connectors* replaces Applications’s Origin settings.
+All settings previously managed in Applications Origins tab are now organized under Connectors.

 Operational Changes and User-Facing Impact

-All settings previously managed in Edge Applications Origins tab are now organized under Edge Connector.
+All settings previously managed in Applications Origins tab are now organized under Connectors.

 Notable Behavioral Changes